 How does an IRA work?
 Roth vs. Traditional?

-Keep in mind that an IRA (Individual Retirement Account) can be set up and contributed to on your own.
-A 401(k) needs to be administered by your employer.
-So if you are a freelancer, unemployed, or your current company does not offer a 401(k), than an IRA is your only option.
+Keep in mind that an IRA—an individual retirement account—can be set up and contributed to on your own.
+A 401(k) is an employer-sponsored retirement savings plan.
+So if you are a freelancer, unemployed, or your current company does not offer a 401(k), then an IRA is your only option.

-There are two common types of IRA accounts.
-A traditional IRA and a Roth IRA.
-Both accounts allow your money to grow tax free!
+There are two common types of IRA accounts: Traditional IRA and a Roth IRA.
+Both accounts allow your money to grow tax free.
 Both traditional and Roth IRAs have some similarities:

-A Roth IRA contribution is made with after tax income.
-Roth IRA eligibility phases out at annual income of $137,000 for single filers.
-The phase-out starts out at $203,000 for married filers.
+A Roth IRA contribution is made with after-tax dollars .
+Roth IRA eligibility phases out at annual income of $153,000 for single filers.
+The phase-out starts out at $228,000 for married filers.
 The Roth IRA retirement account has certain benefits that are lacking in the other retirement choices: